 Robert Osborne, Jr. - Principal

-With 25 years of experience in the nonprofit sector, Robert brings his expertise to his clients, the organizations whose boards he serves on, and the pro bono projects he assists with.
+With over 25 years of experience in the nonprofit sector, Robert brings his expertise to his clients, the organizations whose boards he serves on, and the pro bono projects he assists with.
 He believes that civil society has a critical role to play in making the world a better place.